 The large number of undergraduate mathematicians at Trinity results in a strong sense of ésprit de corps among our students who learn a lot by interacting with each other.
 This is manifested in a thriving Mathematical Society which runs an extensive programme of talks and social events.

 The vast majority of applicants for places at Trinity will be taking two Mathematics A-levels.
 While this certainly provides a good preparation for the Tripos, and is a course we recommend potential candidates to follow, wherever possible, we recognise that in some schools this may not be the case.
 AS Further Maths is now a necessary requirement.
-In most years, there are also applicants taking Pre-U examinations in Maths and Further Maths, and the International Baccalaureate with HL Maths and SL Further Maths.
+In most years, there are also applicants taking Pre-U examinations in Maths and Further Maths, and the International Baccalaureate with Higher Level Maths and Further Maths.

 The College is always keen to attract women mathematicians.
 We are also willing to consider applications from those seeking to defer entry for a year, although it is felt that deferred entry is not generally beneficial for those wishing to study mathematics.

 The interview is about 40-45 minutes with two members of the Mathematics teaching staff.
 It is preceded by a one-hour written test and the candidate's attempts at the problems in the test form the basis of much of the discussion in the interview itself.
-Some specimen questions are available:A slightly different test is set for Mathematics with Physics, but candidates for this option need to be aware that they will be judged primarily on their mathematical ability and how they have done in the preceding test.
+Some specimen questions are available here:A slightly different test is set for Mathematics with Physics, but candidates for this option need to be aware that they will be judged primarily on their mathematical ability and how they have done in the preceding test.

 Although the level of our offers may seem high, we often admit a small number of candidates who narrowly fail to meet the conditions they were set.